Pirols/OS-Project/README.txt

   we implemented the infrastructure to handle descriptors and files
-- a "resource is uniquely identified in the system it can be created, opened or closed by one or more files it keeps track of who is usingit
+- a "resource is uniquely identified in the system it can be created, opened or closed by one or more files it keeps track of who is using it
 - a process keeps track of the open resources through descriptors

 1. the resource structures and allocation